 Now this doesn’t mean we should stop new ideas and experiments just because they don’t have any prior data.
-Good PMO leaders will make sure their teams are always set up to collect all the necessary data to evaluate their new ideas.
-It’s all about having the foundations of data collection and properly applying the data you have.
+PMO leaders can validate new ideas by utilising the technology and estimation software we have access to.
+Tangible data is not reliant on past data.
+It can also be based off evidence from other organisations, or accurate estimates.
+Evidence has the foundations of data collection and effective application of the data you have.

 Position your team to be a data-based and evidence-backed PMO.

-A report by Forrester suggests that PMOs are becoming too busy to be truly strategic as survey results showed 75% of PMOs were doing hands-on project management activities.
-Putting together reports and keeping projects on track is definitely important, but all these efforts won’t translate to effective long-term change and growth if the PMO isn’t being proactive and simply playing watch guard.
+A report by Forrester suggests that PMOs are becoming too busy to be truly strategic.
+The results of this survey showed 75% of PMOs were doing hands-on project management activities.
+Putting together reports and keeping projects on track is essential, but these efforts don’t contribute to the PMO’s strategic function.
+They won’t translate to effective long-term change and growth.
+So, your PMO might have to re-evaluate their tasks and workload.

-What makes PMOs unique is their ability to coordinate business strategy across the spectrum of business activities, identify opportunities and bring stakeholders on board so the business can start meeting its full potential.
+What makes PMOs unique is their many abilities across different levels of the organisation.
+They are expected to coordinate business strategy across a spectrum of business activities.
+At the same time, they should identify opportunities and bring stakeholders on board.
+These roles propel the business to start meeting its full potential.

-This one links closely to the previous Red Flag.
-Is your team always rushing into planning and executing new things?
-It might look like your team is getting busy, but make sure you can spot the difference between being busy and being productive.
+Is your team always rushing into planning and executing new plans?
+It might look like your team is getting busy.
+However, there is a subtle difference between being busy and being productive.

-Your PMO can be executing new and seemingly exciting things, but if there isn’t an underlying goal, mission or focus that is guiding it, all of it is simply action for action sake and won’t get you closer to genuine results.
+Your PMO can be executing new and seemingly exciting things.
+If, however, there isn’t an underlying goal, the new activities won’t get you closer to genuine results.

-Your PMO should be working closely together with the C-Suite leaders to be constantly a part of the overarching strategy that is driving the business forward.
-A PMO team that can confidently translate, communicate, and execute their strategy to all stakeholders not only boosts the credibility of the PMO and their activities, but also keeps the PMO team constantly aware of their central focus.
+Your PMO should be working closely together with C-Suite leaders to align themselves with the strategy driving the business forward.
+A PMO team that can confidently translate, communicate, and execute their strategy boosts the credibility of the PMO.
+In addition, it also keeps the PMO team constantly aware of their central focus.

-A Gartner report suggest that by 2030, 80% of our current project management activities such as data collection, tracking and reporting, will be taken over by artificial intelligence.
-Now this can strike fear in many and leave them wanting to salvage whatever time they have left in their position.
-However, advanced PMOs are embracing this change and intentionally putting themselves at the forefront so they can position themselves competitively for the future.
+A Gartner report suggest that by 2030, 80% of our current project management activities will be taken over by AI.
+However, advanced PMOs are embracing this change and intentionally putting themselves at the forefront.
+By preparing your PMO to take advantage of changing technologies, you are positioning yourselves competitively for the future.

-There’s always new innovations, practices and models popping up in the PMO space that can make your team work better and get the results you need.
-If you start noticing your team is focusing on the inconveniences and dangers of new opportunities rather than its potential, you might need to make some changes to shift your team’s mentality.
+There’s always new innovations, practices, and models popping up in the PMO space that can improve your PMO.
+If you start noticing your team is focusing on the inconveniences and dangers of new opportunities rather than their potential, you might need to address your team’s mentality.

-We’ve already highlighted that communication is one of the most essential soft skills every PMO should have and we can’t emphasize its importance enough.
-Though it seems like a no-brainer, not every PMO team communicates effectively.
+We can’t emphasise enough that communication is one of the most essential soft skills for a PMO.
+Though it might seem obvious, not every PMO team communicates effectively.

 Forrester’s report shows that only 58% of stakeholder believe information from their PMOs is realistic.
 For the PMO to be effective, there needs to be trust and investment in the PMOs activities and needs.
 Numbers alone aren’t going to get your strategy and vision to your stakeholders.

 If you spot your team members not joining team meetings and not meeting up with other divisions, you might need to address those issues.
-PMOs should never be too busy to be communicating because in the end the PMO is about managing people, not just numbers.
-People are your best asset so make sure you’re investing time and effort to bring out the best from them.
+PMOs should never be too busy to communicate, because the PMO manages people, not just numbers.
+People are your best asset, so make sure you’re investing time and effort to bring out the best from them.